What is customer support?

 The evolution of customer support

-A hundred or so years ago, customers were effectively limited to those businesses that were located nearby.
+Before the advent of the digital age and the introduction of global online ordering, customers were effectively limited to those businesses that were located nearby.
 Most people would purchase locally, and when they encountered problems with the product or service, they would simply return to the shop and speak with someone there.

-Throughout the 70s, 80s, and 90s new technologies further revolutionized customer support.
-Interactive voice responses (IVR) and phone trees made limited self service a possibility, and help desks—backed by on-site computer software—allowed agents to quickly retrieve important information.
+The first call centers began to appear in the 1960s, offering a more efficient way for businesses to manage customer support at scale.
+The advent of toll-free numbers helped solidify call centers as the preferred approach to customer support.
+Then, through the 70s, 80s, and 90s new technologies further revolutionized customer support.
+Interactive voice responses (IVR) and phone trees made limited self-service a possibility, and help desks—backed by on-site computer software—allowed agents to quickly retrieve customer-relevant information.
 The emergence of home internet technology brought with it email and eventually live chat support options.
-Finally, the 2000s saw an explosion in customer support software and online support-and-feedback channels.
+Finally, the 2000s introduced wide-spread availability of mobile smart devices and increasing AI and automation capabilities further revolutionized digital support and introduced new customer-support channels (such as social media, live chat, and extensive self-service options).

 Today, we are living in a golden age of customer support.
 However, as support options and capabilities expand, the line between customer service and customer support is starting to blur.